rdmueller/rdmueller.github.io/_posts/2020-08-29-build-your-own-webcam-part-3.md

 Now, the price has changed.

-There are currently some new chinese, no-name capture cards on the marked for as low as 15 €!
+There are currently some new chinese, no-name capture cards on the market for as low as 15 €!

 ### Are they worth it?